digitaledgeit/sass-composer/README.md

 #### new Composer(options)

-Create a new composer
+Create a new composer.

 #### .entry(file)

-Set the path of the entry file
+Set the path of the entry file.

 #### .compose(callback)

-Compose CSS from SASS
+Compose CSS from SASS.

 #### .importer(fn)

 Add an importer.

-An importer function is called for each `@import` statement.
-They are passed:
+The importer function is called for each `@import` statement.
+It is passed:

 - a context object containing :
     - the `.entry` filename,